YeongHyeon/YeongHyeon.github.io/_posts/2024-02-22-travel_europe_milan.md

 </figure>
 <br>

-### Milan
+### Milano
 <figure>
 	<img src="/images/2024-02_Europe/240222_Milan/IMG_7248.jpeg" width="600">
-	<figcaption>It was heavy raining in Milan.
+	<figcaption>It was heavy raining in Milano.
 Also it was late to go outside, I just stayed at the hostel.
 In the evening, I drank beer and socialized with my hostel roommates and friends from the next room.
 Excluding me, there are two Brazilians, one Austrian, and one Italian.</figcaption>
 </figure>